SEO in Buxton Taught Me These 10 things!: Phil Gregory 2018

 You have enough knowledge to know how to structure the tasks into manageable chunks but it can become a case of rinse and repeat, especially when working on eCommerce SEO.
 If you are tasked with on-page SEO of 20,000 products, from a company that has a huge budget, and who rarely call or engage with you, it’s easy to become disillusioned.

 I’d advise any SEO specialist who finds themselves in such a situation to seek out qualifications.
 Do your Google Exams, Bing Exams, Chartered Institute of Marketing, or copywriting.
 Do something that makes you feel good about your skills, something that refreshes your skill set and revives your passion for this wonderful job.
-If you don’t take such action, it can be a slippery slope.
+If you don’t take such action, you can fall behind, then it can be a slippery slope.

 It’s easy to get complacent when you have a 9-5 paid job.
 The bills are covered, you don’t have to pay for your desk, your computer, the lighting, heating water or ground rent.
 You turn up to work complete your tasks and go home.
 It’s certainly easy for someone in their late 30’s to early 40s to fall into such a pattern.
 You can soon start to question your own worth, and feel negative about the work that you are doing.